 Resistor (1k) 2 RS

-Figure 2: Prototype PCB fabricated by the University Of Surrey Electronics Lab using UV etching
+Figure 2: Prototype PCB fabricated by the University of Surrey Electronics Lab using UV etching.

 The prototype fabrication process involved manually drilling component holes, which was not considered to be precise enough to ensure a high quality set of PCBs.
 For this reason, the manufacture of the final PCB boards was outsourced to a third party company.

-Figure 3: Fabricated PCB
+Figure 3: Fabricated PCB.

 Synchronisation Tests

-Figure 4: Images captured from different camera modules
+Figure 4: Images captured from different camera modules during a synchronisation test.